Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/make_slides.md

 ## Summary

-- Make is an important build system by itself and an important building block for cmake.
+- Make is an important build system by itself and an important building block for CMake.
 - Make works by checking timestamps and updating outdated files if necessary.
 - Each file can be a target.
 A target has dependencies and an update rule.
 - `make target` updates "target", just `make` updates first target.